Close Modal

 About

-How do you say "A leopard never changes its spots" in Italian?
+Do Italians say "A leopard never changes its spots"?

-Discover the curious origins of 25 colloquial sayings from English, Spanish, French, and Italian—some of them are nearly identical in each language, while others are different in surprising ways.
+Discover the curious origins of 25 popular sayings from around the world—some of them are nearly identical in each language, while others are different in surprising ways.

-The 25 idioms featured in this book can be expressed in all four languages, but some expressions are nearly identical while others are wildly different from each other in surprising and funny ways.
+The 25 idioms featured in this book can be expressed in all four languages, but some sayings are nearly identical while others are wildly different from each other in surprising and funny ways.

 Whether you speak Spanish, English, French, or Italian, you probably know you're not supposed to look a gift horse in the mouth.
 But why it is phrased that way might surprise you!
-Discover the evolution of these curious colloquialisms in a full-color illustrated, highly giftable package—perfect for expats and those with a deep love of words.
+Discover the evolution of these everyday idioms in this colorfully illustrated, highly giftable package—perfect for expats, world travelers, and those with a deep love of words.

 Author